ctcherry/music.py/README.md

 ------------
 VLC needs to be installed.

+Tested with Python 2.7.1, probably works on other recent versions too.

-I've only used it on OSX, I suspect with tweaks to the paths (namely the VLC executable path) it should work on other *nix systems.
+I've only used it on OSX, I suspect with tweaks to the paths (mainly the VLC executable path) it should work on other *nix systems.
 It won't run on Windows since it communicates with VLC via a UNIX socket.

 Installation
 ------------

-- Put it somewhere in your path, I personally use ~/bin/music
+- Put the music.py file it somewhere in your path, I personally use `~/bin` and just name it `music`
-- `$ chmod +x ~/bin/music`
+- Give it executable permission `$ chmod +x ~/bin/music`
-- run it: `$ music`
+- Run it: `$ music`

 One Liner: